Recording, reporting, and storage of data policy

 - CPN is committed to engaging in business with credible customers and business partners that conduct their businesses by the law.
 It exercises care in engaging in transactions with parties or juristic persons with suspected wrongdoing.

 - CPN does not abet or refrain from any action to conceal the sources of money or properties related to wrongdoing and does not engage in any transaction in which money or properties connected with wrongdoing are processed, transformed, or converted into lawful properties.
 This includes support to the above-mentioned wrongdoing.

 - CPN employees will unconditionally cooperate with relevant agencies to prevent business money-laundering and will strictly comply with laws on the prevention and suppression of money-laundering.
-For queries on this, one should consult CPN's legal department or legal.
+For queries on this, one should consult CPN's legal department or legal consultant.

 Political participation policy